harrycresswell/harry/content/uses.md

 I use [Buymeacoffee](https://www.buymeacoffee.com/) for donations.

+## Automation

+I use [IFTTT](https://ifttt.com/) to send emails to myself, reminding me to do things that happen periodically.
+Things like updating the masked email address I use on this site.
+Or sending out my newsletter.
+Both of these things I only do once a month, so they’re easy to forget without IFTTT.

+I also use [Zapier](https://zapier.com/) (similar to IFTTT), mostly to pass form submissions to spreadsheets.

 ## Health

 I use [Strava](https://www.strava.com/) to track running and the Apple Watch Activity app for tracking yoga sessions and workouts.